TriumphLLC/Blend4Web/deploy/doc/en/_sources/developers.txt

 There are two ways to run this script.

-Firstly, you can run it automatically using the project mangement system.
+Firstly, you can run it automatically using the project management system.
 The ``Convert Resources`` button can be found in the main page of the :ref:`Project Manager <project_management>`, in the ``Operations`` tab at the right side of the screen.

 .. image:: src_images/developers/developers_convert_resources.png
    :align: center